wallarm/product-documentation/docs/admin-en/configure-ip-blocking-nginx-en.md

 5. Activate the blacklist synchronization.

-    One way to do this is to uncomment the line containing `sync-blacklist` as a substring in the `/etc/cron.d/wallarm-node-nginx` file by removing the `#` symbol at the beginning of the line.
+    One way to do this is to uncomment the line containing `sync‑blacklist` as a substring in the `/etc/cron.d/wallarm‑node‑nginx` file by removing the `#` symbol at the beginning of the line.

     You can also do this by running the following command: